Save time and money

 5. What if my assets pass to a trust after my death?

-6. Can I change or revoke my will?
+6. Can I change or revoke my last will and testament?

-7. How are the provisions of a will carried out?
+7. How are the provisions of a last will and testament carried out in California?

 9. Will my beneficiaries have to pay estate taxes?

-11. How can I find a lawyer to write a will for me?
+11. How can I find a lawyer to write a last will and testament for me?

-Your will is a legal document in which you give certain instructions to be carried out after your death.
-For example, you may direct the distribution of your assets (your money and property), and give your choice of guardians for your children.
-It becomes irrevocable when you die.
-In your will, you can name:
+Your last will and testament is a written legal document signed in accordance with the California probate code, in which you give certain instructions to be carried out after your death.
+For example, you may direct the distribution of your assets (your money and property), and give your choice of guardians for your minor children.
+It becomes irrevocable at your death and will be subject to probate at that time.
+In your last will and testament, you can name:

-Keep in mind that a will is just part of the estate planning process.
+Keep in mind that a last will and testament is just part of the estate planning process.
 And whether your estate is large or small, you probably need an estate plan.
-For more information on estate planning, see the State Bar's pamphlet entitled Do I Need Estate Planning?
+For more information on estate planning, see Do I Need Estate Planning?
 (Back to Top)

-2. Does a Will Cover Everything I Own?
+2. Does a Last Will and Testament Cover Everything I Own?

-Even if your entire estate consists of assets held in joint tenancy, a life insurance policy and a retirement plan, there are still good reasons for making a will.
-For example, if the other joint tenant dies before you do, then the property held in joint tenancy will be in your name alone and subject to your will.
+Even if your entire estate consists of assets held in joint tenancy, a life insurance policy and a retirement plan, there are still good reasons for making a last will and testament.
+For example, if the other joint tenant dies before you do, then the property held in joint tenancy will be in your name alone and subject to probate through the probate of the will.
 If named beneficiaries die before you do, the assets subject to a beneficiary designation may be payable to your estate.
-If you receive an unexpected bonus, prize, refund or inheritance, it would be subject to your will.
-And if you have minor children, nominating a guardian for them in your will is very important.
+If you receive an unexpected bonus, prize, refund or inheritance, it would be subject to your last will and testament.
+And if you have minor children, nominating a guardian for them in your last will and testament is very important.
 (Back to Top)

 3. What Happens If I Don't Have a Will?

 If you die without a will (referred to as intestate), California law will determine the beneficiaries of your estate.
-Contrary to popular myth, if you die without a will, everything does not automatically go to the state.
+Contrary to popular myth, if you die without a will, everything does not automatically go to the state of California.
 If you are married or have established a registered domestic partnership, your spouse or domestic partner will receive all of your community property assets.
-Your spouse or domestic partner also will receive part of your separate property assets, and the rest of your separate property assets will be distributed to your children or grandchildren, parents, sisters, brothers, nieces, nephews or other close relatives.
+Your spouse or domestic partner also will receive part of your separate property assets, and the rest of your separate property assets will be distributed to your children or grandchildren, parents, sisters, brothers, nieces, nephews or other close relatives, pursuant to the California intestacy statute.

-If you are not married or in a registered domestic partnership, your assets will be distributed to your children or grandchildren, if you have any-or to your parents, sisters, brothers, nieces, nephews or other relatives.
-If your spouse or domestic partner dies before you, his or her relatives may also be entitled to some or all of your estate.
+If you are not married or in a registered domestic partnership, and you have no will, your assets will be distributed to your children or grandchildren, if you have any-or to your parents, sisters, brothers, nieces, nephews or other relatives determined by the California intestacy statute.
+If your spouse or domestic partner dies before you, his or her relatives may also be entitled to some or all of your estate assets.
 Friends, a non-registered domestic partner or your favorite charities will receive nothing if you die without a will.
 The State of California is the beneficiary of your estate if you die intestate and you (and your deceased spouse or domestic partner) have no living relatives.
 (Back to Top)

 4. Are There Various Kinds of Wills?

-No matter what kind of will you use, the will should be solely yours and not a joint will with your spouse, registered domestic partner or anyone else.
+No matter what kind of last will and testament you use, the will should be solely yours and not a joint will with your spouse, registered domestic partner or anyone else.

 5. What If My Assets Pass To a Trust After My Death?

-You may make a provision in your will for your assets to be distributed to a trust upon your death.
-When trusts are created under a will, they are known as testamentary trusts.
+You may make a provision in your last will and testament for your assets to be distributed to a trust upon your death.
+When trusts are created under a last will and testament, they are known as testamentary trusts.
 With an appropriate beneficiary designation, testamentary trusts can even be beneficiaries of life insurance policies and retirement plans.

-If you have a living trust, (that is, a trust established during your lifetime) then your will is often referred to as a pour over will.
-Such a will includes instructions to transfer all remaining assets (assets that were not transferred to your living trust during your lifetime) to the living trust at the time of your death.
+If you have a revocable living trust, (that is, a trust established during your lifetime) then your last will and testament is often referred to as a pour over will.
+Such a pour over will includes instructions to transfer all remaining assets (assets that were not transferred to your living trust during your lifetime) to the revocable living trust at the time of your death.

 6. Can I Change or Revoke My Will?

 Yes.
-You should review your will periodically.
-If it is not up to date when you die, your estate may not be distributed as you wish.
+You should review your last will and testament periodically.
+If it is not up to date at your death, your estate may not be distributed as you wish.

-Your will can be changed through a codicil, a legal document that must be drafted and executed with the same procedure that applies to wills.
-A codicil is an amendment to your will.
-You must not change your will by simply crossing out words or sentences, or by making any notes or written corrections on it.
+Your last will and testament can be changed through a codicil, a written legal document that must be drafted and executed with the same procedure that applies to last wills and testaments.
+A codicil is an amendment to your last will and testament.
+You must not change your last will and testament by simply crossing out words or sentences, or by making any notes or written corrections on it.

 You may also establish a new will and, in doing so, revoke your old will.
-If you get married or divorced, or establish a registered domestic partnership or terminate one, you should seek the advice of a lawyer and make a new will.
-You should also review your will when there are any other major changes in your family (such as births and deaths), when the value of your assets significantly increases or decreases, and when it is no longer appropriate for your proposed guardian or executor or testamentary trustee to act in that capacity.
+If you get married or divorced, or establish a registered domestic partnership or terminate one, you should seek the advice of an experience estate planning lawyer or wills and trusts attorney and make a new last will and testament.
+You should also review your last will and testament when there are any other major changes in your family (such as births and deaths), when the value of your assets significantly increases or decreases, and when it is no longer appropriate for your proposed guardian or executor or testamentary trustee to act in that capacity.

-If you have moved to California from another state and have a will that is valid under the laws of that state, California will honor its validity.
-It is important for you to review your will with a qualified California lawyer, however, since California law will govern the probate of your will if you live here at your death.
-And if you move out of state, your California will should be reviewed by a lawyer there.
+If you have moved to California from another state and have a last will and testament that is valid under the laws of that state, California will honor its validity.
+It is important for you to review your last will and testament with a qualified California estate planning lawyer, however, since California law will govern the probate of your last will and testament if you live in California at your death.
+And if you move out of state, your California last will and testament should be reviewed by a qualified estate planning lawyer in the state where you moved.
 (Back to Top)

 7. How Are The Provisions of A Will Carried Out?

-They are carried out through a court-supervised process called probate.
-Typically, the executor named in your will starts the probate process after your death by filing a petition in court and seeking official appointment as executor.
-The executor then takes charge of your assets, pays your debts and, after receiving court approval, distributes the rest of your estate to your beneficiaries.
+They are carried out through a California court-supervised process called probate.
+Typically, the executor named in your last will and testament starts the probate process after your death by filing a probate petition in the court of probate and seeking official appointment as executor of the estate.
+The executor then takes charge of your probate assets, pays your debts and, after receiving probate court approval, distributes the rest of your probate estate assets to your beneficiaries.

 Simpler procedures are available for transferring assets to a spouse or registered domestic partner, or for handling estates with assets under $100,000.

-The probate process has advantages and disadvantages.
-The probate court is accustomed to resolving disputes about the distribution of assets fairly quickly through a process with defined rules.
-In addition, the probate court reviews the executor's handling of each estate, which can help protect the beneficiaries' interests.
+The California probate process has advantages and disadvantages.
+The California probate court is accustomed to resolving disputes about the distribution of assets fairly quickly through a process with defined probate rules.
+In addition, the probate judge of the court of probate reviews the executor's handling of each probate estate, which can help protect the beneficiaries' interests in the estate assets.

 One disadvantage, however, is that probates are public.
-Your estate plan and the value of your assets will become a public record.
-Also, because lawyer's fees and executor's commissions are based on a statutory fee schedule, a probate may cost more than the management and distribution of a comparable estate under a living trust.
+Your estate plan and the value of your probate assets will become a public record.
+Also, because California probate lawyer's fees and executor's commissions are based on a statutory fee schedule, a California probate administration may cost more than the management and distribution of a comparable estate under a living trust.
 Time can be a factor as well.
-A probate proceeding generally takes longer than the administration of a living trust.
-Discuss such advantages and disadvantages with an estate planning lawyer before making any decisions.
+A California probate proceeding generally takes longer than the estate administration of a living trust.
+Discuss such advantages and disadvantages with an estate planning lawyer or wills and trusts attorney before making any decisions about how to plan your estate.
 (Back to Top)

 8. Who Should Know About My Will?

-No one-other than you and the lawyer who wrote the will-needs to know the contents of your will.
+No one-other than you and the wills and trusts lawyer or estate planning attorney who wrote the last will and testament-needs to know the contents of your will.
 But your executor and other close friends or relatives should know where to find it.
-Your original will should be kept in a safe place such as your safe deposit box, your lawyer's safe, or a locked, fireproof box at your residence or office.
+Your original will should be kept in a safe place such as your safe deposit box, your California lawyer's safe, or a locked, fireproof box at your residence or office.
 (Back to Top)

 9. Will My Beneficiaries Have to Pay Estate Taxes?

 Assets that are transferred to either your spouse (if he or she is a U.S. citizen) or to charitable organizations are not subject to estate taxes.
-Assets passing to other individuals or entities will be taxed if the net value of those assets is more than $2 million.
-That amount will increase to $3.5 million in 2009.
-Then, in 2010, the estate tax will disappear completely.
-In 2011, however, unless Congress changes the law, the exemption will revert back to $1 million.
-For estates that approach or exceed this value, significant estate taxes can be saved by proper estate planning.
-Usually, that planning must be done before your death and, for couples, before one of you dies.
+Assets passing to other individuals or entities will be taxed if the net value of those assets is more than $5 million.
+That amount is subject to change after 2012.
+For estates that exceed this value significant estates taxes can be saved by proper estate planning.
+Usually, that planning of the estate must be done before your death and, for couples, before one of you dies.
 While estate planning generally focuses on estate taxes, planning must also take into consideration income, capital gains, gift, property and generation-skipping taxes as well.
-You should obtain qualified legal advice about taxes and current tax law during the estate planning process.
+You should obtain qualified legal advice from an experienced estate planning attorney about taxes and current tax law during the estate planning process.
 (Back to Top)

 10. What Other Planning Should I Do?